joeysantana3/imdb-fetcher/Pipedream.md

 ```

 ## 4. Notion
 Step 3 is to update the database item.
-For now I'm just updating the Poster field with a link to the movie poster.
-Later I'll also update the title.
+Update the title and poster fields with data pulled from imdb.
 That way, all we have to do is enter a link in the notion database, then when this runs the title and the poster will be updated.

 - Notion Account: dropdown select
 ```javascript